oroinc/documentation/backend/api/actions.rst

 This action has the following processor groups:

 .. csv-table::
     :header: "Group Name","Responsibility of Processors","Description"
     :widths: 15, 15, 30

-   "initialize","The context initialization.","	Also, the processors from this group are executed during the generation of the API documentation."
+    "initialize","Context initialization.","Processors from this group are executed during the generation of the API documentation."
-   "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data for use by processors from the next groups.","--" "security_check","Checking whether access to the requested resource type is granted.","--" "build_query","Building a query that will be used to load an entities list to be deleted.","--" "load_data","Loading the list of entities to be deleted.","--" "data_security_check","Checking whether access to the loaded data is granted.","--" "delete_data","Deleting the list of entities.","--" "finalize","Adding required response headers.","--" "normalize_result","Building the action result.","The processors from this group are executed even if an exception has been thrown by any processor from previous groups.
-For implementation details see |NormalizeResultActionProcessor|."
+    "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data to be used by processors from the next groups.","--" "security_check","Checking whether access to the requested resource type is granted.","--" "build_query","Building a query that loads a list of entities to be deleted.","--" "load_data","Loading the list of entities to be deleted.","--" "data_security_check","Checking whether access to the loaded data is granted.","--" "delete_data","Deleting the list of entities.","--"
+    "finalize","Adding required response headers.","--"
+    "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
+For implementation details, see |NormalizeResultActionProcessor|."

 The following diagram shows the main data flow for this action:

 .. image:: /img/backend/api/get_list.png
    :alt: Data flow for delete_list action.

-For examples of usage, see the ``handleDeleteList`` method of |RequestActionHandler|.
+See the ``handleDeleteList`` method of |RequestActionHandler| as an example.

 .. _create-action:

 create Action
 ^^^^^^^^^^^^^

 This action creates a new entity.
 For more details, see the |JSON:API: Creating Resources| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_list``.